chris51/VBA-Restaurant-Simulation/README.md

 # VBA-Restaurant-Simulation
 VBA Restaurant Simulation

-A basic restaurant simulation in VBA.
+A detailed restaurant simulation in VBA.

-The goal is to teach high school level student the basics of menu planning, pricing and read accounting statements ( P&L, balance sheet and cashflow).
+The goal is to teach high school level student the basics of menu planning, pricing and inventory management.
+They will also learn how to read accounting statements (
+P&L, balance sheet and cashflow).

 I am looking for any help making the simulation better.
 More professional, better coding, and any improvment suggeestions.